England–Scotland football rivalry: 150th Anniversary Heritage Match

 In November 2022, a friendly game was announced for 12 September 2023 to commemorate the 150th anniversary of the first official international fixture between Scotland and England, to take place at Hampden Park.
-Due to the 2022 FIFA World Cup being played in the winter, the match could not be played during the 2022 November international break as intended, so was instead arrange for the following year 151 years after the first international.
+Due to the 2022 FIFA World Cup being played in the winter, the match could not be played during the 2022 November international break as intended, so was instead arranged for the following year 151 years after the first international.
 The game finished 3-1 to England, with Harry Kane, Jude Bellingham and Phil Foden getting on the scoresheet for England, and Harry Maguire scoring an own goal for Scotland.